 You should call your midwife or hospital maternity unit immediately if you have:

-Things you can do to avoid and ease swelling
+These are some things you can do to avoid and ease swelling.

 - Avoid standing for a long time if possible.

 - Wear comfortable shoes and socks.
 Avoid tight straps or anything that might pinch if your feet swell.

 - When you rest, put your feet up (raise them up above your hips) as much as you can.

 - Drink plenty of water – this helps your body get rid of the extra water

 - Stay active during pregnancy.
 For example, try to go for a short walk every day.

 If you had high blood pressure before pregnancy you should report any swelling to a GP or midwife.
 This is because people with high blood pressure are more likely to develop pre-eclampsia.
 It is always best to check.